AIvanCP/Project_Overmind/README.md

   - "The mind speaks louder than words."

 ### Feast of Mind Psycast (NEW!)
-- **Description**: Channel psychic energy to sustain a target, reducing hunger rate and increasing eating speed
+- **Description**: Channel psychic energy to sustain a target, reducing hunger and boosting eating speed
 - **Target**: Self or friendly pawn
 - **Range**: 5 tiles
 - **Cast Time**: 1 second